-Many states have State Pharmaceutical Assistance Programs (SPAP) that help some people pay for prescription drugs based on financial need, age, medical condition or disabilities.
+Many states have State Pharmaceutical Assistance Programs (SPAP) that help people pay for prescription drugs based on financial need, age, medical condition or disabilities.
 Each state has different rules to provide drug coverage to its members.

-For contact information, please refer to the state-specific agency listing, which is located in the SPAP section of Chapter 11 in this document.
+For contact information, refer to the state-specific agency listing, which is located in the SPAP section of Chapter 11 in this document.

-SECTION 8 The Medicare Prescription Payment Plan
+SECTION 8 Medicare Prescription Payment Plan

-The Medicare Prescription Payment Plan is a new payment option to help you manage your out-of-pocket Part D prescription drug costs, starting in 2025.
-This new payment option works with your current drug coverage, and it can help you manage your Part D prescription drug costs by spreading them across monthly payments that vary throughout the year (January - December).
+The Medicare Prescription Payment Plan is a payment option that works with your current drug coverage to help you manage your Part D prescription costs for drugs covered by our plan by spreading them across the calendar year (January - December).
+Anyone with a Medicare drug plan or Medicare health plan with drug coverage (like a Medicare Advantage plan with drug coverage) can use this payment option.
 This payment option might help you manage your expenses, but it doesn't save you money or lower your drug costs.
-This program does not apply to Part B or Extra Covered Drugs if your plan includes these benefits.
+This program does not apply to Part B drugs or "Extra Covered Drugs" if your plan includes these benefits.